ulelab/non-coinciding_cDNA_starts/README.md

 #Classification of cDNA length
 Only cDNAs that mapped to a unique genomic position were evaluated.
 These were separated into cDNAs that were <30 nt, 30-34 nt, 35-39 nt or >40 long after trimming.

+#Definition of crosslink-associated moti
+We reasoned that sequence motifs enriched directly at the starts of the control eCLIP cDNAs might uncover preferences of UV crosslinking, since they are thought to represent a mixture of crosslink sites for many different RBPs, and thus they should not reflect sequence specificity of any specific RBP.
+We therefore examined occurrence of tetramers that overlapped with the nucleotide preceding the cDNA-starts in PTBP1 control iCLIP (position -1) in comparison with the ones overlapping with the 10th nucleotide preceding the cDNA-starts (position -10).
+Tetramers that are enriched over 1.5 fold at position -1 compared to -10 include.
+We excluded the TTTT tetramer from further analyses, since it is often part of longer tracts of Ts, and therefore its inclusion decreases the resolution of analysis.
+Thus, TTTG, TTTC, TTGG, TTTA, ATTG, ATTT, TCGT, TTGA, TTCT and CTTT were used for all analyses of crosslink-associated motifs.

 #Normalisation of data for drawing of density graphs
 All normalisations were performed in R (version 3.1.0) together with “ggplot2” and “smoother” package for final graphical output.